aglitke/kubevirt.github.io/_posts/2018-10-10-CDI-DataVolumes.markdown

 For testing DataVolumes, I've spawned a new OpenShift cluster, using dynamic provisioning for storage running OpenShift Cloud Storage (GlusterFS), so the Persisten Volumes (PVs for short) are created on-demand.
 Other than that, it's a regular OpenShift cluster, running with a single master (also used for infrastructure components) and two compute nodes.

+(aglitke) I would recommend mentioning that CDI is expected to be deployed (and that this might happen automatically as part of the kubevirt installation process).

 ### Enabling DataVolumes feature

 As of this writing, DataVolumes have to be enabled through a [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/), for KubeVirt, this is achieved by creating the _kubevirt-config_ ConfigMap on the namespace where KubeVirt has been deployed, by default _kube-system_.